mixfont/lunar-blob/docs/google-fonts-submission.md

 - The repaired font has an OFL license string and URL in name IDs 13 and 14.
 - The repaired font has `OS/2.fsType` set to `0`, which is required for Google Fonts.
 - The repaired font has `kern`, `mark`, and `mkmk` GPOS features.
-- The repaired font currently has `TODO_REPO_URL` in name ID 0; replace this with the final public repository URL before submission.
+- The repaired font uses `https://github.com/mixfont/lunar-blob` in its copyright metadata.

 ## Google Fonts QA Failures